 - 2. Within the overall resources allocated by the Council and in direct support of the Council's objectives to act on behalf of the Council on all matters relating to the discharge of the Council's functions relating to planning, development management, tree preservation, high hedges, conservation, street naming and numbering, grants for the repair of historic building and areas, protection of hedgerows, local list of buildings of Architectural or Historical Interest, major planning infrastructure sites, completion of the current SAD.
-For the avoidance of doubt this does not confer authority on the Corporate Director Infrastructure and Business Growth to reply to a consultation undertaken in respect of a possible Development Consent Order under the Planning Act 2008 - 3.
-To authorise the issue of Stop Notices, Temporary Stop Notices, Enforcement Notices, Listed Building Enforcement Notices and Breach of Condition Notices under the relevant Town and Country Planning legislation. - 4.
-Determination as to the expediency of initiating enforcement proceedings, including the authorisation or an Enforcement Notice, Breach of Condition Notice, to require maintenance of untidy land/buildings, Stop Notice, Temporary Stop Notice, Listed Building Enforcement Notice, and Conservation Area Enforcement Notice; subject to consultation/notification provisions set out in internal scheme of delegation. - 5.
-The making of Directions under Article 4 of the Town and Country Planning (General Permitted Development Order) or subsequent legislation. - 6.
-To approve direct action pursuant to Section 219 Town and Country Planning Act 1990 or subsequent legislation. - 7.
-The making of Discontinuance, Revocation and Modification orders subject to the completion of a covenant not to claim compensation in respect of the Orders. - 8.
-To carry out or instruct an appropriate contractor to carry out works comprising direct action authorised pursuant to Section 219 of the Town and Country Planning Act 1990 or subsequent legislation; and to take action to recover costs incurred. - Power to execute urgent works pursuant to Section 54 Planning (Listed Buildings and Conservation Areas) Act 1990 or subsequent legislation to preserve an unoccupied Listed Building and to recover expenses.
+For the avoidance of doubt this does not confer authority on the Corporate Director of Place and Communities to reply to a consultation undertaken in respect of a possible Development Consent Order under the Planning Act 2008 - 3.
+To authorise the issue of Stop Notices, Temporary Stop Notices, Enforcement Notices, Listed Building Enforcement Notices, Planning Contravention Notices and Breach of Condition Notices as well as any other enforcement powers under the relevant sections of the Town and Country Planning Act 1990, Listed Building and Conservation areas Act 1990 and the Planning and Compensation Act (2004) all as amended. - 4.
+Determination as to the expediency of initiating enforcement proceedings, including the authorisation or an Enforcement Notice, Breach of Condition Notice, to require maintenance of untidy land/buildings, Stop Notice, Temporary Stop Notice, Listed Building Enforcement Notice, Planning Contravention Notices and Conservation Area Enforcement Notice; subject to consultation/notification provisions set out in internal scheme of delegation. - 5.
+The removal or obliteration of placards or posters under Section 225 of the Town and Country Planning Act 1990 (or as amended). - 6.
+The making of Directions under Article 4 of the Town and Country Planning (General Permitted Development Order) or subsequent legislation. - 7.
+To approve direct action pursuant to Section 219 Town and Country Planning Act 1990 or subsequent legislation. - 8.
+The making of Discontinuance, Revocation and Modification orders subject to the completion of a covenant not to claim compensation in respect of the Orders. - 9.
+To carry out or instruct an appropriate contractor to carry out works comprising direct action authorised pursuant to Section 219 of the Town and Country Planning Act 1990 or subsequent legislation; and to take action to recover costs incurred. - 10.
+Power to execute urgent works pursuant to Section 54 Planning (Listed Buildings and Conservation Areas) Act 1990 or subsequent legislation to preserve an unoccupied Listed Building and to recover expenses - 11.
+To comment on behalf of the Council on County Council determinations on applications to divert/extinguish public rights of way, after consultation with the appropriate ward member(s) electronically through the Council's e-mail system. - 12.
+To determine planning and allied applications in accordance with the scheme of delegation of planning decisions set out in Appendix A attached. - 13.
+Subject to prior consultation with all relevant ward councillors, to authorise the issue of notices under Page 72 of 266

-- 10. To comment on behalf of the Council on County Council determinations on applications to divert/extinguish public rights of way, after consultation with the appropriate ward member(s) electronically through the Council's e-mail system. - 11.
-To determine planning applications in accordance with the scheme of delegation of planning decisions set out in Appendix A attached. - 12.
-Subject to prior consultation with all relevant ward councillors, to authorise the issue of notices under Section 215 of the Town and Country Planning Act 1990 - 13.
-To authorise any urgent action necessary to preserve any building which he considers important and which appears to be in danger of alteration or demolition or collapse, pending a report to the next available meeting of the Planning Committee. - 14.
-To authorise any action necessary in respect of works to dangerous trees under Section 23 the Local Government (Miscellaneous Provisions) Act 1976, and associated powers and functions. - 15.
-To make representations on Licensing Act 2003 applications as the local planning authority. - 16.
-To determine commuted sums for Section 106 agreements. - 17.
-To determine applications for Neighbourhood Plan status for whole parish areas.
+Section 215 of the Town and Country Planning Act 1990

+- 14. To authorise any urgent action necessary to preserve any building which he considers important and which appears to be in danger of alteration or demolition or collapse, pending a report to the next available meeting of the Planning Committee. - 15.
+To authorise any action necessary in respect of works to dangerous trees under Section 23 the Local Government (Miscellaneous Provisions) Act 1976, and associated powers and functions. - 16.
+To make representations on Licensing Act 2003 applications as the local planning authority. - 17.
+To determine commuted sums for Section 106 agreements.